Dgeneration11/Desktop_Notifier_COVID_Cases/README.md

 ## Prerequisites

 I am assuming you all have Python's latest version installed.
-The relavant data we need for this project is [WorldOMeters](https://www.worldometers.info/coronavirus/)
+The relavant data we need for this project is fetched from [WorldOMeters](https://www.worldometers.info/coronavirus/)

 #### Install the following libraries:
 ```